Elliot Smith knows that tears, like words, tell stories. And he has learned how to listen to both.

 He moved to Dayton with his wife in 2006 and became a chaplain at a local private school.
 He then joined Kettering Adventist Church for nine years, serving as a pastor to young adults.

-During that time, in 2016, after serving as an evening on-call chaplain for local hospitals, the director of spiritual services at Kettering Medical Center called him.
+During that time, in 2016, after serving as an evening on-call chaplain for local hospitals, the director of spiritual services at Kettering Health Main Campus called him.
 And Elliot joined as a staff chaplain.

 His first two years, Elliot cared for patients and their families, practicing what he calls “ministry in the moment.”
 A key facet of chaplaincy training at Kettering Health, this approach to ministry helps chaplains-in-training realize they may have only a few minutes to connect with and meet a patient’s or family member’s emotional and spiritual needs.